-"I saw the movie 'The Magnificent Seven'.
-The artists involved in it acted well", so said Nikita Khrushchev in an interview with an American journalist in July 1962.934 Khrushchev allowed the showing of the Magnificent Seven in that same year.
-It was among the best-selling movies of that year, spawning a popular fascination for the Western genre of cinema in the Soviet Union.935 However, the license for showing the movie was rescinded in 1963, 10 months before it was due to expire, despite its immense viewership of 63.7 million people, and without any explanation given.936 In the years that followed, Soviet filmmakers produced their own films to appeal to the popular fascination with the Western film.
+However, the license for showing the movie was rescinded in 1963, 10 months before it was due to expire, despite its immense viewership of 63.7 million people, and without any explanation given.

+However, the license for showing the movie was films to appeal to the popular fascination with the Western film.
 These films have been coined as 'isterns', Westerns set in a Soviet context - usually during the Russian Civil war, in the theatres of war in Ukraine or central Asia.
 These are 'Westerns' transplanted and adapted into a Soviet context.